JohanFire/Django_Ecommerce/README.md

 these are some changes in account > [admin.py](./ecommerce_django/accounts/admin.py) so we can set password as not editable. and some changes in table visualization

+# Download SQLite Studio
+go to [https://sqlitestudio.pl/](https://sqlitestudio.pl/) and install the download it recommends to you.